kirschbaum-development/commentions/README.md

 }
 ```

-4. Or directly in form schemas (Filament 4):
+4. Or directly in form schemas for Edit pages (Filament 4):

 ```php
 use Filament\Forms\Components\ViewField;